Rencontrez l’homme et le jardinier

-True to the spirit of John Burroughs, or of Jeffries or Thoreau, Gabriel is a creator of an innovative type of nature literature,
+True to the spirit of Thomas Hanbury of Gertrude Jekyll, Gabriel is a creator of an innovative type of nature literature,

-How did your family and upbringing affect your passion for design?
+Comment votre éducation a-t-elle influencé votre rapport à la Nature?
+How did your family and upbringing affect your passion for Nature?

 What was your first experience of designing a garden?